Staon/otest2/docs/index.md

 possibilities.
 Hence, the OTest2 DSL is a valid C++ source marked by some clang annotations[^1].
-The pre-processor parses a source and transforms it to another C++ source extended by all needed service code - like filling source locations into test test assertions, enveloping of testing code by classes, registration of factory functions of suites and cases or passing of fixture variables between testing objects.
+The pre-processor parses a source and transforms it to another C++ source extended by all needed service code - like filling source locations into test assertions, enveloping of testing code by classes, registration of factory functions of suites and cases or passing of fixture variables between testing objects.

-### Extensible in Different Development Environments[^2]
+### Extensible for Different Environments[^2]

 The framework offers several crucial interfaces which can be implemented by user and injected into the framework.
 So it can be easily integrated